yeshua453/website/docs/controls/slider.md

 True if the control will be selected as the initial focus.
 If there is more than one control on a page with autofocus set, then the first one added to the page will get focus.

+### `active_color`

+The color to use for the portion of the slider track that is active.

+The "active" side of the slider is the side between the thumb and the minimum value.

+### `inactive_color`

+The color for the inactive portion of the slider track.

+The "inactive" side of the slider is the side between the thumb and the maximum value.

+### `thumb_color`

+The color of the thumb.

 ## Events

 ### `on_change`